 - entitled workers.

-‘Eligible jobholders’ are workers who earn more than the minimum earnings threshold, are between 22 and state pension age, and work in the UK.
+‘Eligible jobholders’ are workers who earn more than the ‘minimum earnings threshold’.
+They are also between 22 and state pension age, and work in the UK.

-‘Entitled workers’ are not automatically brought into the LGPS, but can choose to join the scheme.
+‘Entitled workers’ are not automatically brought into the LGPS.
+However, they can choose to join the scheme.

-If you have ‘opted out’ or joined the 50/50 section of the LGPS, your employer is legally required to bring you back into the scheme every 3 years.
-Once you have been brought back into the scheme you can opt out again, or re-join the 50/50 section.
+If you have ‘opted out’ or joined the 50/50 section of the LGPS, your employer must bring you back into the main section of the scheme every three years.
+Once you have been brought back in, you can opt out again.
+You can also re-join the 50/50 section from this date.

-Your employer may choose not to automatically bring you into the LGPS if:
+Your employer may not bring you back in if:

-- you ‘opted out’ of the LGPS within 12 months from when you will be brought back into the scheme.
+- you ‘opted out’ of the LGPS within 12 months from when you would be brought back in.

-- your employer believes you hold lifetime allowance protection, such as Primary, Enhanced or Fixed Protection
+- your employer thinks you hold lifetime allowance protection.
+This includes Primary, Enhanced or Fixed Protection.